linode/docs/docs/applications/containers/introduction-to-microservices-with-kubernetes-and-gitlab/index.md

         linode-cli k8s-alpha create kentucky --node-type g6-standard-1 --nodes 2 --master-type g6-standard-2 --region us-east --ssh-public-key $HOME/.ssh/id_rsa.pub

-- You must have a domain that you own and control with a [A record](https://www.linode.com/docs/networking/dns/dns-records-an-introduction/#a-and-aaaa) pointing towards one of your worker nodes.
+- You must have a domain that you own and control with an [A record](https://www.linode.com/docs/networking/dns/dns-records-an-introduction/#a-and-aaaa) pointing towards one of your worker nodes.
-- [Helm](https://helm.sh/) Must be installed on your cluster.
+- [Helm](https://helm.sh/) must be installed on your cluster.
 You can follow the steps in the installation section of our [Installing Apps with Helm](https://www.linode.com/docs/applications/containers/kubernetes/how-to-install-apps-on-kubernetes-with-helm/) guide to complete this.

 {{< note >}}
 If you'd like to see the Monolithic version of the Gitlab application, follow our guide for [Deploying Gitlab as a One-Click Application](/docs/platform/one-click/deploy-gitlab-with-one-click-apps/)